Minot DUI Attorney

 Let Rowenhorst Law Defend You

-If you have been arrested on a DUI charge contact our Minot criminal defense lawyer immediately at (701) 203-9220 to discuss your rights.
+If you have been arrested on a DUI charge in North Dakota, contact our Minot criminal defense lawyer immediately at (701) 203-9220 to discuss your rights.
 At Rowenhorst Law, we provide you with the compassionate and dedicated legal services that you deserve.

 For a free 30-minute consultation, contact us today.
 We look forward to helping you work through the complex legal process.